 Contact Information by County

 Knoxville, IA 50138

 Elk Rock State Park has a picnic area located approximately 1 mile north of the main park entrance on Highway 14.
 This area has one open shelter, it can be reserved online through the park reservation system.

 Elk Rock provides a fine setting for camping.
 A modern shower building and trailer dumping station are available.
-The camping area has 2 loops with 21 electric sites.
-There is also an additional circle with 9 non-electric sites.
-There is also a self-dispensing firewood machine located next to the shower building.
+The camping area has 2 loops with electric sites included.
+There is also an additional circle with non-electric sites.
+There is a self-dispensing firewood machine located next to the shower building.
 Advance campsite reservations for half the campsites can be made online through the park reservation system.
-38% of the campsites are still available on a first-come, first-serve basis.
+One fourth of the campsites are still available on a first-come, first-serve basis.

-The equestrian campground features 57 sites, 42 with electrical hookups.
+The equestrian campground features 58 sites, including electrical hookups.
 A modern shower building, horse stalls, hitching rails, equestrian wash station and a 100' x 200' riding arena are available.
 Advance campsite reservations for half the campsites can be made online through the park reservation system.
 Half of the campsites are still available on a first-come, first-serve basis.

 An excellent system of multiple use trails radiates outward from the equestrian campground areas.
 There are 13 miles of multi-use trails at Elk Rock.
 Mountain bikes are allowed on the trails.
 Trails are occasionally closed due to wet conditions.
 Contact the park office for current trail status.